youssef-mansor/arch-project/README.md

 funct7 fields (only bit 30 from the funct7 field is needed).
 - The least significant 2 bits of the 7-bit opcode field are always 11 and as such can be excluded from any decoding circuit inputs.
+- If the datapath is implemented without any ports, we will not be able to verify that it is actually executing instructions, so we need to add a monitoring mechanism allowing us to peek inside the processor and check some of the values on the wire.
+In order to do so we will define the following 2 output ports:
+  1. A 16-bit output port connected to the 16 LEDs on the Nexys A7 board.
+Based on a 2-bit led selection input port (e.g., ledSel) connected to 2 of the Nexys A7 input switches, these LEDs will be used to view either:
+      - The instruction currently being executed.
+These are 32 bits, so we will split them in half.
+When ledSel = 00, output Instruction[15:0] and when ledSel = 01, output Instruction [31:16].
+      - A concatenation of all the control signals (including ALUOp, ALU selection lines, the zero flag, and the output of the branching AND gate).
+These are exactly 14 bits (the most significant 2 bits of the 16-bit output will always be zero).
+This concatenation of signals should be outputted when ledSel = 10;

+  2. A 13-bit output port connected to one of the two 4-digits seven segment displays (SSD) on the Nexys A7 board.
+Based on a 4-bit SSD selection input port (e.g., ssdSel) connected to 4 of the Nexys A7 input switches, the SSD will be used to view either:
+      - The PC output (when ssdSel = 0000)
+      - The PC+4 adder output (when ssdSel = 0001)
+      - The branch target adder output (when ssdSel = 0010)
+      - The PC input (when ssdSel = 0011)
+      - The data read from the register file based on RS1 (when ssdSel = 0100)
+      - The data read from the register file based on RS2 (when ssdSel = 0101)
+      - The data provided as an input to the register file (when ssdSel = 0110)
+      - The immediate generator output (when ssdSel = 0111)
+      - The shift left 1 output (when ssdSel = 1000)
+      - The output of the ALU 2nd source multiplexer (when ssdSel = 1001)
+      - The output of the ALU (when ssdSel = 1010)
+      - The memory output (when ssdSel = 1011)

+Note that all the above values are 32-bit values; however, we will only be displaying the least significant 13-bits of each which is enough for this project’s purposes.

 ### Components of the Design